 The tailings – residue with no commercial value left over after mining, processing, and refining – are neutralized and pumped from the Plant Site through a 15 km pipeline to the Tailings Site, a secure, stabilized area where the treated residue is deposited for permanent safekeeping.

-Safe and efficient tailings management is key to Ambatovy’s operations, our Tailings Management Facility (TMF) is located approximately 10 km west of the Plant Site.
-The tailings – material with no commercial value left over after mining, processing, and refining – are neutralized and pumped from the Plant Site through a 15 km pipeline to the TMF a secure, stabilized area where they are deposited for permanent safekeeping.
+Ambatovy’s Tailings Management Facility (TMF) is located approximately 10 km west of the Plant Site.
+The tailings – residue with no commercial value left over after mining, processing, and refining – are neutralized and pumped from the Plant Site through a 15 km pipeline to the Tailings Site, a secure, stabilized area where the treated residue is deposited for permanent safekeeping.

 Excess water from the Tailings is discharged into the ocean through a diffuser system designed to minimize localized impacts.
-When the Tailings Facility has been filled, it will be rehabilitated to best match surrounding areas vegetation covers and restore a natural habitat.
+A portion of this water is available to be reused at the Plant Site.
+When the Tailings Site has been filled, it will be reclaimed and drainage systems will be re-established.

 The Tailings site was chosen because of its relatively low impact on the environment and local communities.
-Nevertheless, families had to be relocated.
+Nevertheless, 154 families had to be relocated.
 This was carried out in accordance with IFC Performance Standards, and in close collaboration with community members.
-The TMF team work closely with the Sustainability department to ensure all community concerns are addressed in a timely manner.

 Operating at our full capacity, Ambatovy expects to export approximately 275,000 tonnes of refined nickel, refined cobalt, and ammonium sulphate every year.